Cooking in an air fryer is the most simplest and often most delicious way to simply throw together a nutritious scrumptious vegan meal without oil.

 Since being given my air fryer, my cooking style has changed completely.
 Life is so simple with the air fryer!
 I’ve fallen in love, and food has never been easier or quicker to prepare.

-Making the switch can be a bit challenging because the concept of what meals to prepare may be different.
+Making the switch can be a bit challenging just because the concept of which meals to prepare is different.

 For example, it’s easy to use the air fryer for making a side dish without any change to your mindset, but to switch to complete meals from the air fryer, that can be a bit of a process.